Services

 Iterate All Subscribers with Subscriptions to a Specified Topic Filter

 You can use the Subscription Store to iterate all subscribers that have subscriptions with a specified topic filter.
-Use this filtered iteration instead of iterating all subscriptions if you are only interested in subscribers that have subscriptions with a specific topic filter, because it is a lot more resource efficient.
-It is also possible to filter the subscriptions even more precisely by specifying to only include shared or non shared (individual) subscriptions.
+Filtered iteration is best practice when you are only interested in subscribers that have subscriptions with a specific topic filter.
+This method is more resource-efficient than iterating all subscriptions.

 example/#